seanwarman/Design-Patterns-In-Javascript/observer.md

 }
 ```

-The properties for each Of the object's "classes" are as follows:
+The properties for each of the object's "classes" are as follows:

 ```js
 Observerable = {